 Each player plays two doubles sets and a singles set

 Players must umpire or be a ball kid when not playing

-The highest grade of the Saturday Morning Junior Competition, known as Premier Grade, is run in a tournament style environment at one venue (currently Roberts Road, Peakhurst)
+The highest grade of the Saturday Morning Junior Competition, known as Premier Grade, is run in a tournament style environment at one venue (currently played at Roberts Road, Peakhurst)

 Six teams are made up of five players, with four playing each week